tesselle/folio/README.md

 data, relating to typologies, diversity measurement, cultural evolution, radiocarbon dating and paleoenvironments.

-When using **codex**, please cite the relevant publications for each dataset (see the documentation).
+When using **codex**, you must cite the relevant publications for each dataset (see the documentation).

 ## Installation